 This can be quite annoying, especially after breakfast or lunch, as we may have to go to work or study.

 First of all, know that it is normal to feel tired after eating.
-However, several reasons could be influencing this issue, some related to your diet and some to your habit:
+However, several reasons could be influencing this issue, some related to your diet and some to your habits:

 In addition, if your meal also has carbs in it, such as pasta, rice, potatoes, or even sugar, this might increase the “tiredness effect”, since carbs make tryptophan to be absorbed more easily.